AArnott/CodeGeneration.Roslyn/README.md

 (targeting `netcoreapp2.1`) to a business model project targeting `netstandard1.0`, you'll get errors.

-### Separate out the attribute

-The triggering attribute has to be available in consuming code, but the generator doesn't.
-So we'll separate the attribute into another project that has TFM allowing all your consuming projects to reference it, for example `netstandard1.0`.
-This new project (building on the demo sample, let's call it `Duplicator.Attributes`) needs only to know about `CodeGenerationAttributeAttribute` type which is available in [`CodeGeneration.Roslyn.Attributes`][AttrNuPkg] package.
-That package has a wide selection of TFMs available so it shouldn't be a problematic reference.
-Additionally, if you annotate your triggering attribute with `[Conditional("...")]`, you can make any references to the attribute project/package non-runtime via `PrivateAssets="all"`.

-But, if the attribute project doesn't have a reference to generator project, we cannot use `typeof(DuplicateWithSuffixGenerator)`.
-To workaround this, we must write the necessary string manually: an assembly-qualified generator type name.
-> `[CodeGenerationAttribute("Duplicator.DuplicateWithSuffixGenerator, Duplicator")]`

-So, the consuming project will have a simple ProjectReference to the `Duplicator.Attributes` project, and the generator project will not have any attribute defined.
-With that done, we can move to the next section.

-> 📋 Side note: if there's only one consumer project for your generator,
-> you can define the triggering attribute in the consuming project as well.
-> In our case, this would bean moving the `DuplicateWithSuffixAttribute.cs`
-> from `Duplicator` to `Reflector`, and adding a reference to the
-> [`CodeGeneration.Roslyn.Attributes`][AttrNuPkg] in Reflector:
-> > `dotnet add Reflector package CodeGeneration.Roslyn.Attributes`
-> >
-> > `mv Duplicator/DuplicateWithSuffixAttribute.cs Reflector`
->
-> For simplicity, we'll assume this is the case in the following sections.

 ### Customize generator reference

-With the attribute available to consuming code, we don't need a reference to the generator project, right?
-Well, not quite.
-The magic OutputItemType metadata is important - it adds a path to the generator dll to the list of plugins known to the `CodeGeneration.Roslyn.Tool` tool.
+We don't need the generator as a compile reference.
+However, the magic OutputItemType metadata is important - it adds a path to the generator dll to the list of plugins run by the `CodeGeneration.Roslyn.Tool` tool.
 Additionally, we want to specify that there's a build dependency of the consuming project on the generator.
 So we modify the reference:

 ```xml